ibm-cloud-docs/Registry/registry_change_log.md

 Version 0.1 of the {{site.data.keyword.registryshort}} CLI is deprecated, see [All releases of {{site.data.keyword.registryshort}} plug-in 0.1 are deprecated](/docs/Registry?topic=Registry-registry_release_notes#15sep2022_v0).
 {: deprecated}

+## Version 1.3.8
+{: #cli-change-logv1-138}

+Version 1.3.8 of the CLI was released on 15 May 2024.

+This release has the following changes:

+- Remediates vulnerabilities.

 ## Version 1.3.7
 {: #cli-change-logv1-137}